ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/gitbook-y-github.md

 * [Can I host my content on GitHub?](https://help.gitbook.com/github/can-i-host-on-github.html)

-From your account's settings, connect your GitHub account and choose what you will allow:
+From your **account's settings**, connect your GitHub account and choose what you will allow:

 #### Setting up permissions